Last year’s most popular Google search was the question: “What is Love?” And the Guardian newspaper asked five “experts” to answer it.

 “Love is an incentive for all the great stories” (Answers Jojo Moyes, twice Nobel Prize for the Romantic Novel of the Year)

-What is Love, depends on where you are in relation to it.
-When you are safe inside of it, you can feel it as natural and necessary as the air – you are inside of it without noticing it.
-When you lack of it, it can feel like an obsession, exhausting you, almost like a physical pain.
 Love is the motivation for grand narratives.
 Not just for the stories with romantic love, but for the love of a parent for his child, the love for family and home.
-It is the fascinating point before a love is completed.
-It is what it separates you from love, the obstacles that come in your midst.
+It is a fascinating point before love is completed.
+It is what separates you from love, the obstacles that come in your midst.
 These moments attempting to overcome obstacles, love is everything.

 “Love is the freedom that binds us” (Answers Catherine Wybourne, nun)